 With the boosted ranking method, high-quality comments from a later posting period can be pushed up higher in the ranking.
-However, as there are fewer opportunities to rank the comments from a later posting period even if they are high-quality comments, it remains where is the number of ratings for the comment, and and are the average and standard deviation of the number of ratings, respectively, for all comments whose order is the same as that of the posted comment.
-The comments are then displayed in the order of their rating values.
+However, as there are fewer opportunities to rank the comments from a later posting period even if they are high-quality comments, it remains difficult for them to attract a large number of ratings.
+As a result, the effectiveness of the revision is limited.